udayvunnam/xng-breadcrumb/docs/declarative-breadcrumbs.md

   }
 ```

-## defining breadcrumb as a function
+## Defining Breadcrumb as a Function

-Breadcrumb as a function gives you more power :)
+Breadcrumb as a Function gives you more power :)
-Use **breadcrumb as a function** if you want to alter the auto-generated label in more granular way.
+Use **breadcrumb as a function** if you want more flexibility to alter the auto-generated label

 ```javascript
 {